jcorporation/myMPDos/README.md

 The `build.sh` script creates a qemu image, starts it and compiles myMPD and MPD.
 The resulting packages are integrated in a custom overlay for the default Alpine Linux Raspberry image.

-1. Create the image with `./build.sh`
+1. Create the image with `./build.sh build`
-2. Optionally run `./cleanup.sh` to cleanup things
+2. Optionally run `./build.sh cleanup` to cleanup things

 ## Usage